Our collective

 The Working Group is an independent and self-organized collective operating with the voluntary support of its participants and the Rosa Luxemburg Foundation.
 We also work with various platforms and initiatives such as the Radical Ecological Democracy, Global Tapestry of Alternatives, and others, we generate, collate, and promote systemic, radical, and emancipatory alternatives to the currently dominant system.

 Since our inception in 2016, we have examined the intersections and entanglements of class, race, gender, caste, coloniality and predatory relations with Nature.
-Our group has produced two publications, with a third publication underway and has organized a series of public events.
-The first book focused on emblematic experiences of multidimensional transformation in different continents which are anchored on the above- mentioned comprehensive intersectional framework; the second one, titled “Stopping the Machines of socio-ecological destructions” reflects on our collective debates about the challenges to deepen democracy, rethink relations with the State in the current phase of capitalist depredation and the role of the left in socio-ecological transformation, ending with a collective reflection around solidarity and internationalism in the 21st century.
-The forthcoming third book, Cities of Dignity: Urban transformations around the world, which will be published in June 2020, zooms in on processes of urban transformations, with increasing urbanization as one of the world’s greatest challenges.
+Our group has produced a series of publications and has organized several public events.
+The first book focused on emblematic experiences of multidimensional transformation in different continents which are anchored on the above-mentioned comprehensive intersectional framework; the second one, titled “Stopping the Machines of socio-ecological destructions” reflects on our collective debates about the challenges to deepen democracy, rethink relations with the State in the current phase of capitalist depredation and the role of the left in socio-ecological transformation, ending with a collective reflection around solidarity and internationalism in the 21st century.
+The third book, Cities of Dignity: Urban transformations around the world zooms in on processes of urban transformations, with increasing urbanization as one of the world’s greatest challenges.

-The latest issue we have committed to is to deepen our understandings around the crisis of democracy and possible responses that can get us out of the crisis, especially in the context of the pandemic.
+The latest issue we have committed to is to deepen our understanding of the crisis of democracy and possible responses that can get us out of the crisis, especially in the context of the pandemic.
 Amid the uncertain times we live in, the Working Group remains steadfast in advancing knowledge and praxes that inspire and inquire.